1960 Pacific hurricane season: Hurricane Gwen

 Only one report of Gwen was submitted to the National Weather Bureau by the vessel Lord Lodrington early on October 4.
 The system was given the name Gwen and an Air Force reconnaissance aircraft sent to monitor the system.
 However, by the time they reached the area where the hurricane was positioned, found the storm had completely dissipated.
 Due to the lack of reports no track data was produced for Gwen.

 Hurricane Hyacinth

 Hyacinth formed as a hurricane on October 21 and recurved northeastward where it made weakened into a tropical storm before it made landfall as a tropical depression on October 23.
 Damage from Hyacinth, if any, is unknown.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1960.
-No names were retired, so it was used again in the 1968 season.
-This is the first time this list was used.
-Names that were not assigned are marked in gray.
+The following names were used for tropical storms that formed in the North Pacific Ocean east of 140°W during 1960.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.
+This was the first season in which tropical storms in the basin were officially given names.

-The Central Pacific used names and numbers from the Western Pacific's typhoon list.
-No systems formed in the area, and thus no names were required.
+No tropical storms formed in the North Pacific between 140°W and the International Date Line in 1960.
+Had there been, their names would have been drawn from the Western Pacific typhoon naming list.